Indian government removes head of investigative agency

-NEW DELHI (AP) — The chief of India’s Central Bureau of Investigation has been removed by the government on corruption charges days after being reinstated by the Supreme Court.
+NEW DELHI (AP) — The chief of India’s Central Bureau of Investigation was removed by the government on corruption charges on Thursday, days after being reinstated by the Supreme Court.

-The Home Ministry says a selection committee made up of the prime minister, a Supreme Court judge and a representative of the opposition Congress party decided Thursday to transfer Alok Verma to another government post.
+The Home Ministry said in a statement that a selection committee made up of the prime minister, a Supreme Court judge and a representative of the opposition Congress party decided to transfer Alok Verma to another government post.

 The Press Trust of India news agency said the decision was 2-1, with Congress party representative Mallikarjun Kharge dissenting.

-The Supreme Court reinstated Verma on procedural grounds on Tuesday, saying the selection committee should review the case within a week.
+The Supreme Court reinstated Verma on procedural grounds on Tuesday, saying the selection committee which appoints the chief of the Central Bureau of Investigation, similar to the U.S. FBI, should review the case within a week.

 Most Read Nation & World Stories